softlinkprotocol/curve-docs/docs/exchange-pools.rst

 .. py:function:: StableSwap.commit_new_fee(_new_fee: uint256, _new_admin_fee: uint256)

-    Commits new pool and admin fees for the pool.
+    Commit new pool and admin fees for the pool.
 These fees do not take immediate effect.

     * ``_new_fee``: New pool fee
     * ``_new_admin_fee``: New admin fee (expressed as a percentage of the pool fee)